LPCIC/elpi/docs/base/builtins.rst

 :stdlib:`print` and :stdlib:`dprint` write their arguments to standard output (:stdlib:`dprint` shows raw terms); :stdlib:`term_to_string` renders a term to a ``string`` instead of printing it.
-Beyond that Elpi has the stream I/O of a small scripting
+Beyond that Elpi has the stream I/O of OCaml:
-language:

 * :stdlib:`open_in` / :stdlib:`open_out` / :stdlib:`open_append` open a file; :stdlib:`open_string`
   turns a string into a readable stream; ``std_in`` / ``std_out`` /